opengisch/QField-docs/en/fieldwork/live_default_value.rst

 'Live' default value updates when editing features
 ==================================================

+'Live' default value is live updating of default attribute values when editing features.

-In the video Below there is an example of 'live' default value updates when editing features on QField.
+In the video below there is an example of 'live' default value updates when editing features on QField.

 .. container::